carasaj/bank_churn_model/README.md

 ## Overview

-Our goal is to generate a model that has the best f1 score , which is used to determine the customers' likelihood of remaining a bank customer or leaving the bank.
+Our goal is to generate a model that has the best f1 score for attrited customers.
+The model would then be used to determine a customers' likelihood of remaining a bank customer or leaving the bank.
 Identifying and tuning a model to best predict this can greatly improve customer retention, which in turn will improve bank revenue.
 Banks generate revenue through selling products like bank loans and accounts to customers.
 Keeping and maintaining a good relationship with customers would ultimately mean customers will take on more bank products.

 Our team has found reliable data on Kaggle that will help us determine how to improve customer attrition.
 We will use feature engineering and preprocessing to improve the readability of the data and bring relevant numbers to our model.
 The goal of our model is to find the best correlation with customer attrition.
 This data will be presented to the Norsk Bank to help them reduce customer churn.